 This programme provides students with advanced professional training in analytical and research skills to achieve excellence in Economics, and International Management.
 2MEIM includes as main contents, Economics, innovation management to incorporate technological foresight, commercialization and the protection of intellectual property in decision-making processes.
 Estimating and evaluating corporate risk, risk management in value creation and finance, and continental-European law and company law are as well integral parts of the 2MEIM degree.

 The language of the double degree programme is English at both institutions.
 The courses and seminars will be carried out in English, which does not exclude the possibility of having some seminars in Spanish at UGR and German at SRH in order to foster the learning of these languages for the students under a non-compulsory policy.
 Examinations will be conducted in English.
-Qualifications are described in Annex III.
-The degree’s dissertation must be submitted in English.
-To the extent that it is possible, the cooperating universities will give the double degree programme students the opportunity to attend introductory courses in the national language and culture.
+Grade conversion methods are described in Annex III.
+The final dissertation must be submitted in English.
+To the extent that it is possible, the cooperating universities will give the double degree programme students the opportunity to attend introductory courses in the host institution’s national language and culture.

-The cooperating universities have jointly decided upon the skills, knowledge and competencies that the graduates of the double degree programme are expected to possess upon the completion of the programme.
-The cooperating universities have agreed on a programme description (curriculum) for the double degree programme, outlining common objectives, admission requirements, admission procedures, core contents, curriculum and structure for the programme.
+The cooperating universities have jointly decided upon the skills, knowledge and competencies that the participating students re expected to possess upon completion of the programme.
+The cooperating universities have agreed on a programme description (curriculum) outlining common objectives, admission requirements, admission procedures, core contents, curriculum and structure.
 Each university, in accordance with national and institutional procedures and regulations, must approve the programme description.

-Each module shall have its own curriculum, which should specify learning outcomes in alignment with teaching and assessment methods used.
+Each module shall have its own syllabus, which should specify learning outcomes in alignment with teaching and assessment methods used.

 The grading scale for each module is in accordance with national and institutional regulations at the institution responsible for the module, and is described in the programme description (curriculum) and the Diploma Supplement (see Annex II).